 We helped childhood burn victim, Jespa Ngong, moved to the United States for life-changing reconstructive surgery.
 Jespa is now an independent adult studying Computer Information Systems in the USA.

 When he was just an infant in Cameroon, Jespa Ngong suffered severe burns on his face and his right arm.
-As he grew, his arm fused into a folded position and he lost the use of one eye.
-Nevertheless, Jespa participated in school, helped out on the family farm, and even had a job tending a neighbor’s animals!
+As he grew, his arm fused into a folded position, and he lost the use of one eye.
+Nevertheless, Jespa participated in school, helped on the family farm, and even had a job tending a neighbor's animals!

 Donations to Jespa's Journey are tax deductible.